ViktorKob/portfolio/README.md

 # Portfolio

-This repository contains examples of how I prioritize tasks and solve problems.
+This repository contains examples of how I have build a cloud'ish infrastructure to leverage a big data platform.
 It is meant to give potential employers an idea of what they can expect from me as a developer.

 For anyone not wishing to employ me, this is an example of how I would build a micro-service based infrastructure, for looking up information in an environment centered around an HBASE index, using spring boot for implementation and GraphQL to wrap the API.
+All neatly wrapped in Docker images for deployment.

 It is very much a work in progress, and I plan on adding new features continuously until I run out of ideas or get the job I want.